SvenTiigi/STLocationRequest/README.md

 [![License](https://img.shields.io/cocoapods/l/STLocationRequest.svg?style=flat)](http://cocoapods.org/pods/STLocationRequest)
 [![Platform](https://img.shields.io/cocoapods/p/STLocationRequest.svg?style=flat)](http://cocoapods.org/pods/STLocationRequest)

-STLocationRequest is a UIViewController-Extension which is used to request the User-Location in a simple and elegent way, at the very first time, written in Swift.
+STLocationRequest is a UIViewController-Extension which is used to request the User-Location, at the very first time, in a simple and elegent way written in Swift.
 It shows a beautiful 3D 360 degree Flyover-MapView which shows 13 random citys or landmarks.

 <p align="center">
 <img src="./Preview/STLocationRequest.gif" alt="STLocationRequest" title="STLocationRequest">